utdata/icj-project-template/README.md

 - The layout `src/njk/_layouts/detail.njk` is an example of a layout that _extends_ the base layout, but then allows the user to insert different content through the _content_ block.
 - Anything in `src/njk/_partials/` are snippets of code used by other layouts through a Nunjucks tag called _include_.

 The Nunjucks community has adopted `.njk` as the file extension for templates.
-Because these files are inside a folder  and not at the `src/njk/` level, they do NOT become actual webpages on your site.
+Because these files are in folder names that start with `_` and not at the `src/njk/` level, they do NOT become actual webpages on your site.

 ### Pages

 All **pages** are kept in the root of the `src/njk/` folder.
 Each `.njk` file created here becomes an HTML page in `docs/`, and therefore a page on your website.

 - The page `src/njk/index.njk` is the main website page that _extends_ `src/njk/_layouts/base.njk`.
-You are coding only the main content of the page, and inheriting all the nav and other framework.
+You are coding only the main content of the page, and inheriting all the nav and other framework from the layout.
 - The page `src/njk/detail-page.njk` _extends_ the `src/njk/_layouts/detail.njk` layout, which is already extending `base.njk`.
 It allows you to have a different structure than the index file, yet still reuse it for many other pages.

 ### Using data in Nunjucks templates